Cisco-Talos/clamav-documentation/src/manual/Installing-from-source/Installing-from-source-Unix.md

 Here is a listing of currently available ClamAV Virus Database Files:

-- bytecode.cvd (signatures to detect bytecode in files)
 - main.cvd (main ClamAV virus database file)
 - daily.cvd (daily update file for ClamAV virus databases)
-- safebrowsing.cvd (virus signatures for safe browsing)
+- bytecode.cvd (signatures to detect bytecode in files)

 These files should be downloaded using the `freshclam` utility on a periodic basis.
 While using HTTPS to directly download the CVDs is possible, using `freshclam` is the preferred method of keeping the ClamAV virus database files up to date. `freshclam` can download database difference files (`.cdiff`) to get the latest signature definitions without downloading whole CVD files.
 This saves a considerable amount of bandwidth.

-Please see the [freshclam usage section](Usage/SignatureManagement.md#freshclam) for additional details on freshclam).
+Please see the [freshclam usage section](../Usage/SignatureManagement.md#freshclam) for additional details on freshclam).